zsytssk/rivercarro/README.md

 Compared to _rivertile_, _rivercarro_ adds:

 -   Monocle layout, views will takes all the usable area on the screen.
 -   Gaps instead of padding around views or layout area.
-Change gaps size at runtime.
+-   Modify gaps size at runtime.
 -   Smart gaps, if there is only one view, gaps will be disable.
 -   Limit the width of the usable area of the screen.